Brandon has been writing online and creating YouTube videos for the past 6 years. He specializes in computer hardware

 Acer Predator Helios 300 Gaming Laptop

-You'll come across several versions of this, so you'll want to go with the newer models that have the i7-9750H.
-The upgraded processor has 6 cores along with a more recent and better-performing graphics card.
+You'll come across several versions of this, so you'll want to go with the newer models that have the i7-9750H which has 6 cores along with a more recent graphics card.

 Killer Gaming Specs

 This laptop from Acer includes a 6 core i7-9750H that boosts up to 4.5GHz, a GTX 1660 Ti 6GB graphics card, 16GB of DDR4 2666MHz Memory, 512GB NVMe SSD, and a 144Hz 15.6″ IPS display.

-Even though these may seem like gaming specs, they make are also an ideal option for someone who is in an engineering program.
+Even though these may seem like gaming specs, they're also an ideal option for someone who is in an engineering program.
 This is especially true for those who have an intense CAD workload.
 That being said, some engineering students may find that this kind of laptop is ultimately unnecessary.
 So, understanding the classes you plan on taking is the first step.

-Other than being a fantastic laptop overall, the Helios 300 also does amazing things in today’s modern games taking on the likes of Battlefield 1 and giving gamers a high FPS experience in ultra settings on a game like Fortnite.
+Other than being a fantastic laptop overall, the Helios 300 also does amazing things in today’s modern games taking on the likes of Battlefield 1 and giving gamers a high FPS experience in ultra settings on a game like Valorant.
 The 144Hz refresh rate monitor is nothing short of beautiful and definitely gives you an edge against the competition.